nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ### A note about virtual environments

-*April 18, 2016*: We recently learned that if you installed `virtualenv` before installing the Homebrew version of Python (and possibly even if you installed Python first), the virtual environments you create will use the OS X system version of Python.
+*April 18, 2016*: We recently learned that if you installed `virtualenv` before installing the Homebrew version of Python (and possibly even if you installed Python first), the virtual environments you create will use the macOS system version of Python.
 This is not cool because that version of Python is compiled without key features and libraries.

-To ensure you *always* are using your Homebrewed Python, always specify the `-p` flag when creating a virtual environment:
+To ensure you *always* are using your Homebrewed Python, always specify the `--python` flag when creating a virtual environment:

-    mkvirtualenv -p `which python` my_virtual_env_name
+    mkvirtualenv --python "$(which python2)" my_virtual_env_name

 This will make a virtual environment with the active Python version on your `PATH`.

 ## Chapter 3: Set up Node and install LESS

 Finally, we'll install a tool called LESS that we use to write CSS, the language that styles websites.
-LESS is a built with Node, so we'll need to install that and NPM, Node's version of `pip` or Homebrew.
+LESS is a built with Node, so we'll need to install that and NPM, Node's version of `pip2` or Homebrew.

 Install Node using Homebrew.